 Favela identities are formed by contradictory forces, which offer different models and platforms for identification.
-In favela lifeworlds there is no single sided reality; opposite models coexist and inform processes of identity construction.
+In favela lifeworlds there is no single-sided reality; opposite models coexist and inform processes of identity construction.
 Poverty, segregation and stigma produce lack of self-esteem and fragile identities.
-These however, coexist with hope and belief in the future; a mixture of faith in God and in a given destiny co-occurs with a sense of agency, the belief that one makes one's own life:
+However, these coexist with hope and belief in the future; a mixture of faith in God and in a given destiny co-occurs with a sense of agency, the belief that one makes one's own life:

-identities struggle between negative representations produced outside and the contradictory institutional forces that act inside favela territories.
-The stigma associated with the drug trade is a very heavy burden for the identity of favela dwellers; external representations equate favelas with crime and the drug trade, and their residents with drug dealers;

-- the vast majority of residents experiences social discrimination when crossing borders into the wider city, which leads to low self-esteem.
-Stigma is internalised from dominant social representations that dehumanise and stereotype the favelas as places of violence and crime; - through the intervention of the police, the state has reinforced the dominant identity of favela-dwellers as criminal and violent.
-Although currently in transition, the historical actions of the police have
+- Identities struggle between negative representations produced outside and the contradictory institutional forces that act inside favela territories.
+The stigma associated with the drug trade is a very heavy burden for the identity of faveladwellers; external representations equate favelas with crime and the drug trade, and their residents with drug dealers; - The vast majority of residents experiences social discrimination when crossing borders into the wider city, which leads to low self-esteem.
+Stigma is internalised from dominant social representations that dehumanise and stereotype the favelas as places of violence and crime. - Through the intervention of the police, the State has reinforced the dominant identity of favela-dwellers as criminal and violent.
+Although currently in transition, the historical actions of the police have profoundly contributed to sever relations between individuals and the State and undermine citizenship as a constituent of identity. - Stigma and discrimination hurt socially and psychologically: they produce low selfesteem and block access to work and earnings.
+The emotional load of stigma is heavy.
+There is a great deal of suffering and psychological pain associated with the negative representations that stereotype favela identities.

-- contributed profoundly to severe relations between individuals and the state and undermine citizenship as a constituent of identity; - stigma and discrimination hurt socially and psychologically: they produce low self-esteem and block access to work and earnings.
-The emotional load of stigma is heavy; there is a great deal of suffering and psychological pain associated with the negative representations that stereotype favela identities; - faith and agency are massively important for favela identity.
-In the logic of the favela these are not contradictory as they consider destiny a background against which the self actively builds its trajectory.
+• Faith and agency are massively important for favela identity.
+In the logic of the favela these are not contradictory as they consider destiny a background against which the Self actively builds its trajectory.

-The Community and the City: Belonging and Urban Frontiers
+The Community and the City

 Strong social capital within favela communities coexists with a sharp perception of the divisions between the favela and the city.
-A strong sense of belonging, an attempt to reject fear and a perception of social cohesion and conviviality are present in favela communities together with a widespread love for the city of Rio de Janeiro.
+A strong sense of belonging, an attempt to reject fear and a perception of social cohesion and conviviality are present in favela communities together with a widespread of love for the city of Rio de Janeiro.

-- poverty, inequality and violence do not erase social capital in favela communities: a sense of belonging, social cohesion and conviviality are part and parcel of favela communities. - the presence of marked urban frontiers is a central component of the lifeworld of the favela: love for one's community and place coexists with the difficulties imposed by stigma, discrimination and violence - different socio-economic, cultural and mental frameworks live side by side yet separated in the city - the idea of the broken city cannot be laid to rest: divisions ranging from the geographical to the social to the cognitive show that building bridges and allowing crossings remains a key challenge for policy makers and urban planners in Rio.
+- Poverty, inequality and violence do not erase social capital in favela communities: a sense of belonging, social cohesion and conviviality are part and parcel of favela communities. - The presence of marked urban frontiers is a central component of the lifeworld of the favela: love for one's community and place coexists with the difficulties imposed by stigma, discrimination and violence. - Different socio-economic, cultural and mental frameworks exist side by side yet separated in the city. - The idea of the "broken city" cannot be laid to rest: divisions ranging from the geographical to the social to the cognitive show that building bridges and allowing crossings remain key challenges for policymakers and urban planners in Rio.